arosboro/newsletter/README.md

 - `secret`: Bytes64 your private key.
 - `shared_public_key`: Bytes64 the public key to match your secret.
 - `shared_recipient`: Bytes64 the address you signed up with.

+**Outputs:**

+- `Newsletter`: Newsletter the record you accepted minted back to you to maintain your group key and private key.
+- `Subscription`: Subscription the record for the operator to identify a subscriber.
+- `Subscription`: Subscription the record for the subscriber to manage their subscription.

+**Finalize:**

+- `member_secrets`: (Field => SharedSecret) The cantor's pairing of member sequence of the accepting member is mapped to `shared_public_key` and `shared_recipient` of SharedSecret.

 ### deliver